larsthorup/js-fullstack-sandbox/guide.md

     https://www.elephantsql.com/

-When you have created a database instance, use the "SQL Browser" to create a table and insert some data by pasting this SQL script and executing it:
+When you have created a database instance, go to the "Browser" tab for the instance.
+Here you can create a table and insert some data by pasting this SQL script and executing it:

     drop table if exists dream;